 At Windmill Hill, we believe that the breadth of reading is important so we offer our pupils a range of reading schemes covering all genres.
-The schemes incorporated into our reading provision include: Phonics Bug (online access too), Oxford Reading Tree and Jelly and Bean.
+Initially we use the 'Bug Club' reading programme to allow the children to apply their phonetic knowledge when reading.